m7a/lo-maenmpc/README.md

 ~~~
 ----------------------------------------------------------
  [x] T Radio
  [x] p Podcast
+ [x]   Scrobble
 ----------------------------------------------------------
 ~~~

 Each line indicates one _service_.
-Here, we have two services _Radio_ and _Podcast_ available.
+Here, we have three services _Radio_, _Podcast_ and _Scrobble_ available.
 The reading of each line is as follows:

  * The first part `[x]` or `[ ]` shows if this service is enabled.
 When `x` is present, it is enabled, When `x` is absent, it is disabled.
  * The second part (e.g. `T`) shows a key that you could press to change the state of the service (between active/inactive).
+Note that since the _Scrobble_ service doesn't have any key assigned, it cannot be changed at run-time and nees to be enabled or disabled via the config file.
  * The third part shows a label what service is shown here.

 Beware that when using any screen that doesn't make use of _Area F_, it may just